The Birth of Federal Fish Hatchery Operations

 Baird Station: The Original National Fish Hatchery

-Once he became commissioner in 1871, Spencer Baird’s charge was to “ascertain whether any and what diminution in the number of food fishes of the coast and inland lakes has occurred.”
+Once he became commissioner in 1871, Spencer Baird’s charge was to “ascertain whether any and what diminution in the number of food fish of the coast and inland lakes has occurred.”
 The additional task of “supplementing declining native stocks of coastal and lake food fish through fish propagation” was added in 1872.
 That same year, Baird hired fish culturist Livingston Stone and sent him to California to find a good source for chinook salmon eggs.
 Stone accomplished far more.

 - NOAA Fisheries 150th Anniversary Leadership Message